awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ### Deprecation of PostgreSQL version 9\.6<a name="PostgreSQL.Concepts.General.DBVersions.Deprecation96"></a>

-On March 31, 2022, Amazon RDS plans to deprecate support for PostgreSQL 9\.6 using the following schedule\.
+On March 31, 2022, Amazon RDS plans to deprecate PostgreSQL 9\.6 using the following schedule\.
 This extends the previously announced date of January 18, 2022 to April 26, 2022\.
 You should upgrade all your PostgreSQL 9\.6 DB instances to PostgreSQL 12 or higher as soon as possible\.
 We recommend that you first upgrade to minor version 9\.6\.20 or higher and then upgrade directly to PostgreSQL 12 rather than upgrading to an intermediate major version\.
 For more information, see [Upgrading the PostgreSQL DB engine for Amazon RDS](USER_UpgradeDBInstance.PostgreSQL.md)\.

 | Action or recommendation | Dates |